mstable/frontend/DEVELOPING.md

 - 1 sub-folder per application containing application specific modules and optionally an app-scoped shared folder
 - 1 `shared` folder to contain all common libraries.
 Shared libs should not call any product-specific api
 - 1 `tools` folder that contains repository support libraries

+Build artifacts are emmitted into the `/dist` folder at the root of the repo, the file structure reflects the monorepo structure.

 ### How to split code between apps and libs